AFIT-R/afit-r.github.io/analytics/descriptive/pca_basics.md

 ## Rape     -0.5434321 -0.1673186  0.8177779  0.08902432
 ```

 We see that there are four distinct principal components.
-This is to be expected because there are in general $min(n − 1, p)$ informative principal components in a data set with *n* observations and *p* variables.
+This is to be expected because there are in general $$min(n − 1, p)$$ informative principal components in a data set with *n* observations and *p* variables.
 Also, notice that *PCA1* and *PCA2* are opposite signs from what we computated earlier.
 Recall that by default, eigenvectors in R point in the negative direction.
 We can adjust this with a simple change.

 ```r